 In some situations, a conviction for carrying a concealed weapon must be punished by a mandatory minimum sentence of no less than 3 months in jail.
 Prosecutors are tough on gun crimes and will aggressively pursue criminal charges against you.

 The attorneys at The Rodriguez Law Group have handled some of the toughest criminal cases in LA.
 Founding attorney Ambrosio E. Rodriguez is a former prosecutor with close to two decades of experience in criminal law.
 As a D.A., Mr. Rodriguez handled some of the most complex cases in the state– even those involving the Death Penalty.
-Contact us today to get started on your defense.
+Contact Our Los Angeles office today to get started on your defense.

 Carrying a Concealed Weapon Laws